cccccody/cccccody.github.io/_pages/about.md

   - /about.html
 ---

 I am a recent graduate of the Master's in Mathematics in Finance program from NYU Courant, and I am currently a junior research scientist at NYU Stern's Finance department.
+I have accepted an offer from UCLA Anderson School of Business for a PhD in Finance.
+Here's my latest [CV](https://www.dropbox.com/s/995oeq10lpo1ook/CV_Nov2022.pdf?dl=0)

 About My Name
 ------